WHO ELECTS THE PRIME MINISTER OF INDIA?

 A list of Lok Sabha Speakers (former and present) is compiled and displayed in the image below.

-Is it necessary that the Prime Minister to be a member of the Lok Sabha?
+Is it necessary for the Prime Minister to be a member of the Lok Sabha?

 What is a coalition government?

-When the results of a Lok Sabha election throw a hung Lok Sabha, a coalition of like-minded parties can be the only way out to form a stable government.
-A hung Lok Sabha is a situation where no single party has the majority to cross the halfway mark (for a simple majority a political party/group must have the support of more than 50% of the members).
+The results of a Lok Sabha election can throw a hung Lok Sabha.
+A coalition of like-minded parties can be the only way out to form a stable government.
+A hung Lok Sabha is a situation where no single party has the majority to cross the halfway mark.
+For a simple majority, a political party/group must have the support of more than 50% of the members.

 The joint sitting of the Lok Sabha and the Rajya Sabha is presided over by the speaker of the Lok Sabha.